OCI Functions Concepts

 - Other Oracle Cloud services (for example, triggered by an event in the Events service) or from external services.

-When a function is invoked for the first time, Oracle Functions pulls the function's Docker image from the specified Docker registry, runs it as a Docker container, and executes the function.
-If there are subsequent requests to the same function, Oracle Functions directs those requests to the same container.
+When a function is invoked for the first time, OCI Functions pulls the function's Docker image from the specified Docker registry, runs it as a Docker container, and executes the function.
+If there are subsequent requests to the same function, OCI Functions directs those requests to the same container.
 After a period being idle, the Docker container is removed.

 See Invoking Functions.

-A trigger is the result of an action elsewhere in the system, that sends a request to invoke a function in Oracle Functions.
-For example, an event in the Events service might cause a trigger to send a request to Oracle Functions to invoke a function.
+A trigger is the result of an action elsewhere in the system, that sends a request to invoke a function in OCI Functions.
+For example, an event in the Events service might cause a trigger to send a request to OCI Functions to invoke a function.
 Alternatively, a trigger might send regular requests to invoke a function on a defined, time-based schedule.

 A function might not be associated with any triggers, or it can be associated with one or multiple triggers.